 Most people have never heard of the “Digital Nomad Visa“, but for those in the know, it’s the next big thing to unlocking freedom.
 The digital nomad lifestyle is more than just a trend, it’s a new way of working that is here to stay.

 All indications are showing the digital nomad visa is growing in popularity because of the rising #wfh revolution.
-Those who have the good fortune of working from home are starting to move their remote working to another location.
+Those who have the good fortune of working from home are starting to move their remote work to another location.

 A dream location… Their dream location… And this VISA is helping them to do it.
 It may sound like a dream but in fact, many countries are developing ways to attract this remote workforce.